vbotka/ansible-freebsd-postinstall/docs/source/qsg.rst

    PLAY RECAP ***********************************************************************************
    test_14.example.com: ok=2 changed=1 unreachable=0 failed=0 skipped=22 rescued=0 ignored=0

-admin has already been enabled.
+The user admin has already been enabled.
 Otherwise the Ansible escalation ``become: true`` wouldn't work.
-Therefore, only user *devel* reported changes.
+Therefore, only the user *devel* reported changes.

-* To show the functionality of the role, the tasks (fp_hostname, fp_timezone, fp_packages, fp_users,
+To show the functionality of the role, the tasks (fp_hostname, fp_timezone, fp_packages, fp_users,
 fp_authorized_key, fp_sshd, fp_sudoers) in the previous examples were run separately.
 You can create the data and run the tasks all in one play

 .. code-block:: bash
    :emphasize-lines: 1